 The Undergraduate Catalog states that all students will have proficiency in a foreign language at the 202/203 level.
 A foreign language is understood to mean a natural language other than English.
 You can complete your foreign language requirement in any of the following ways:

-- completion of Level IV in high school of an ancient or modern foreign language;
+- completion of Level IV in high school of an ancient or modern foreign language,

-- a score of "intermediate" or higher on the ACTFL standardized test for a language other than English.
+- a score of "intermediate" or higher on the ACTFL standardized test for this language.

 Students seeking to demonstrate proficiency in a modern foreign language not currently offered at William & Mary may do so by documenting one of the following:

 - this was the language of instruction in the high school from which you graduated,

 - that you have obtained the 202 level in this language through an accredited academic institution,